 - Complaints must be formally submitted to LNI Institute, Inc in writing and sent via mail, fax or email.

-By utilizing the LNA, ALNC, or EMLS credential and certification, you agree to the policies and standards discussed herein.
+By utilizing the ALNC or EMLS credential and certification, you agree to the policies and standards discussed herein.